Power-Partible Reduction and Congruences for Ap\'ery Numbers: Congruences for Ap ery numbers

-\end{theo} To prove Theorem \ref{th:Ak(2k+1)^{2r+1}}, we first determine the congruence properties of $L^{\ast}(x(k)) A_k$. \begin{lem} Let $L$ be given as in \eqref{eq:L Apery1} and $n$ a positive integer.
+holds for any prime $p>3$. \end{theo} To prove Theorem \ref{th:Ak(2k+1)^{2r+1}}, we first discuss the arithmetic properties of $L^{\ast}(x(k)) A_k$. \begin{lem} Let $L$ be given as in Eq.~\eqref{eq:L Apery1} and $n$ a positive integer.
 Then for any polynomial $x(k)\in\bK[k]$, we have